AI CODE REVIEW

 DORA (DevOps Research and Assessment) started as a research program that studied how the best teams deliver software.
 Now backed by Google Cloud, their annual State of DevOps Report has analyzed data from thousands of engineering teams worldwide to identify what makes high-performing teams different from the rest.

 Think of DORA as the team that finally put numbers behind what we all suspected: faster, more reliable deployments lead to better business outcomes.
-Their research doesn't just give us opinions—it provides data-backed benchmarks to aim for.
+Their research doesn't just give us opinions, it provides data-backed benchmarks to aim for.

-What are DORA Metrics?
+What is DORA Metrics?

 DORA metrics aren't just another set of vanity numbers.
 They measure what actually matters in software delivery.
 Let's break them down: